lhcb/first-analysis-steps/davinci-grid.md

 Now you have created your first job, however it has not started running yet.
 To submit it type `j.submit()`.
-Now `ganga` will do the equivalent of `lb-run DaVinci v41r2`, prepare your job and then ship it off to the grid.
+Now `ganga` will do the equivalent of `lb-run DaVinci/v41r2`, prepare your job and then ship it off to the grid.

 While it runs, let's submit an identical job via slightly different